RosarioB/lottery/README.md

 2. Run `npm install` on both the folders `smart contract` and `react`
 3. Compile and deploy the smart contract: `node deploy.js`
 4. Run the React application `npm start`

+This code is from the course [Ethereum and Solidity: The Complete Developer's Guide](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/?couponCode=24T6MT62024) by Stephen Grider